iAMB-RWTH-Aachen/Biocircuitsim/README.md

 ```

 ## Licensing and citation
-This repository is made for teaching at the RWTH Aachen Universityr.
+This repository is made for teaching at the RWTH Aachen University.
 It is open for reuse by other teaching facilities,
-but citation of our work using the licence button in GitHub (or use the CITATION.cff) file is required.
+but citation of our work using the citation button in GitHub (or use the CITATION.cff file) is required.

 The code in this repository is subjected to a **MIT license**.
-All non-code content are licensed under **CC BY 4.0**.
+All non-code content is licensed under **CC BY 4.0**.